redhat-cop/businessautomation-cop/deployment-examples/using-the-rest-api/README.md

 > NOTE: The *default* values in the table above correspond to the values that are used if the [pam-eap-setup](https://github.com/redhat-cop/businessautomation-cop/tree/master/deployment-examples/pam-eap-setup) script is used to install RHPAM.

-> CAUTION: The SINGLETON runtime strategy is used for deployments.
+> **CAUTION**: The SINGLETON runtime strategy is used for deployments.
 It is probably a good idea to review the supported runtime strategies and choose one that better suits your requirements.
 More information about runtime strategies can be found at [Runtime manager strategies for RHPAM 7](https://access.redhat.com/solutions/6357062) and at [Runtime Strategy: Choose wisely](https://karinavarela.me/2020/06/16/runtime-strategy-choose-wisely/)

 ### Why jjs